ibm-cloud-solutions/hubot-ibmcloud-service-status/README.md

 Hubot supports a variety of adapters to connect to popular chat clients.
 For more feature rich experiences you can setup the following adapters:
 - [Slack setup](https://github.com/ibm-cloud-solutions/hubot-ibmcloud-service-status/blob/master/docs/adapters/slack.md)
 - [Facebook Messenger setup](https://github.com/ibm-cloud-solutions/hubot-ibmcloud-service-status/blob/master/docs/adapters/facebook.md)

+## Cognitive Setup

+This project supports natural language interactions using Watson and other Bluemix services.
+For more information on enabling these features, refer to [Cognitive Setup](https://github.com/ibm-cloud-solutions/hubot-ibmcloud-nlc/blob/master/docs/cognitiveSetup.md).

 ## Development